 The goal of the doctoral program is to extend semantic analysis to the discourse level and to approximate coherence-based interpretation through three mutually supporting research directions: (a) analysing semantic phenomena at the discourse level and representing them as “semantic graphs”; (b) using these graphs to improve semantic analysis; (c) evaluating (a) and (b) in NLP applications.
 The proposed PhD topics are integrated into and linked by the three directions.
 Further ties are ensured by the joint use of text collections (corpora).

 - Prof. Alessandro Lenci, University of Pisa

-- Dr. Jan Snajder, University of Zagreb
+- Prof. Jan Snajder, University of Zagreb

 - Prof. Hans Werner Müller & Dr. Nicole Brazda, University Hospital Düsseldorf